Visit us

 Research project in CFL:

-Considering these constraints, if research scholars want to do any kind of ethnographic study involving a deep engagement with CFL for a minimum period of 2 weeks, then we request that you do the following:
+If you are a research scholar and want to do an ethnographic study involving a deep engagement with CFL for a minimum period of 2 weeks, then we request that you do the following:

 • Please send us your research proposal clearly explaining the question or hypothesis you wish to pursue, and why you believe CFL is particularly appropriate for this study.